Founder's Mutation: Plot

-The agents receive approval to meet Goldman, who purports to conduct research on children suffering from debilitating genetic conditions.
+The agents receive approval to meet Goldman, who purports to conduct research on children suffering from debilitating genetic conditions such as Proteus syndrome, Crouzon syndrome, epidermal dysplasia, Pitt-Hopkins syndrome, ichthyosis, and Marfan syndrome.
 During a tour of his facility, they witness a confrontation in which one of his patients causes objects to move on their own.
 Soon afterward, they learn that Agnes has been struck and killed by a car, with her fetus mysteriously missing.
 The agents next question Goldman's wife Jackie, who has been confined to an insane asylum and claims her husband is keeping her there against her will.
 She recalls an incident in which her young daughter fell into a swimming pool and was thought to have drowned after spending ten minutes submerged.
 Jumping into the water, Jackie was shocked to find her daughter instead breathing normally underwater.
 Realizing that Goldman experimented on her while pregnant, she fled but wrecked her car.
 Under attack by the noise – her unborn child's attempt to communicate with her telepathically – Jackie cut her uterus open with a kitchen knife; the baby escaped and was presumed dead.

 Using security footage, Mulder and Scully discover that a Nugenics janitor working one floor directly beneath Sanjay reacted strangely at the precise moment of his suicide.
 They drive to the remote home of the janitor, Kyle Gilligan, and are confronted by his adoptive mother.
 Mulder is once again incapacitated by the noise.
 Noticing a nearby flock of birds, Scully quickly locates Kyle, forces him to stop, and takes him in to custody.
 Kyle reveals that he killed Sanjay unintentionally and demands to meet his sister, who is one of Goldman's test subjects.
 Kyle is taken to Goldman's lab, where he is presented with a girl who Goldman claims to be his sister.
 However, Kyle quickly realizes that the girl is a decoy and not his actual sister, and he runs down the corridor where he encounters the irate patient from earlier – his real sister, Molly.
 After speaking to each other telepathically, the siblings use their abilities to repel the agents.
 Utilizing the noise, they kill Goldman and flee the Nugenics building.